erafaelmanuel/cshop/README.md

 # ecloth

-Ecloth is a personal project.
+Cloth Shop is a personal project.
 An ecommerce website for clothings. <br />
 For questions or suggestions please contact me at erafaelmanuel@gmail.com

 ## Project Structure